ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 The angular Teukolsky equation is solved with an accompanying julia package [SpinWeightedSpheroidalHarmonics.jl](https://github.com/ricokaloklo/SpinWeightedSpheroidalHarmonics.jl) using a spectral decomposition method.

-Both codes are capable of handling *complex* frequencies.
+Both codes are capable of handling *complex* frequencies, and we use $M = 1$ convention throughout.

 The paper describing both the GSN formalism and the implementation can be found in [2306.16469](https://arxiv.org/abs/2306.16469).
 A set of Mathematica notebooks deriving all the equations used in the code can be found in [10.5281/zenodo.8080241](https://zenodo.org/records/8080242).